m-h-s-m-h-s/Taxonomy/README.md

 - **Deterministic**: Uses temperature=0 and top_p=0 for consistent results

 ### **Multi-Layer Validation**
-- **Unknown L1 Filtering**: Stage 2 removes categories with "Unknown" L1 taxonomy
+- **Stage 1**: Every returned L1 category is validated against the actual L1 list
-- **Bounds Checking**: Stage 4 validates AI selections are within valid ranges
+- **Stage 2A/2B/2C**: Every returned leaf category is validated against the filtered leaf list
-- **Fallback Mechanisms**: Graceful handling of invalid AI responses
+- **Stage 3**: AI response is validated to be numeric and within valid range
-- **Complete Failure Handling**: Returns "False" when AI completely fails
+- **All hallucinations are logged as CRITICAL errors with full context**

 ## ⚡ System Architecture Benefits

-✅ **Efficiency**: Progressive filtering (L1s → 3 L1s → leafs from 3 L1s → 20 leafs → most represented L1 → 1)
+✅ **Efficiency**: Progressive filtering (L1s → 3 L1s → 10 leaves per L1 → 30 leaves → 1)
-✅ **Cost Optimization**: Only 3 API calls per classification (Stages 1, 2, 4)
+✅ **Cost Optimization**: Only 5 API calls per classification (Stages 1, 2A, 2B, 2C, 3)
-✅ **Improved Focus**: Stage 1 L1 selection provides better domain targeting ✅ **Accuracy**: Each stage focuses on appropriate level of granularity ✅ **Consistency**: L1 representation filtering ensures results stay within same domain ✅ **Scalability**: Handles large taxonomies without overwhelming the AI ✅ **Model Strategy**: Uses gpt-4.1-mini for critical stages (1&4), gpt-4.1-nano for efficiency (stage 2) ✅ **Anti-Hallucination**: Death penalty prompting prevents AI from creating non-existent categories
+✅ **Improved Focus**: Each stage focuses on appropriate level of granularity ✅ **Accuracy**: Each L1 taxonomy is explored independently for better coverage ✅ **Scalability**: Handles large taxonomies without overwhelming the AI ✅ **Model Strategy**: Uses gpt-4.1-mini for critical stages (1&3), gpt-4.1-nano for efficiency (stage 2) ✅ **Manageable Chunks**: Stage 2 broken into 3 parts of 10 items each for better AI performance

 ## 🛠️ Installation & Setup